-South Essex Partnership University NHS Foundation Trust (SEPT) provide community health, mental health and learning disability services for a population of approx 2.5 million people throughout Bedfordshire, Essex, Luton and Suffolk.
+South Essex Partnership University NHS Foundation Trust (SEPT) provide community health, mental health and learning disability services for a population of approx 2.5 million people throughout Bedfordshire, Essex and Luton.

 Our vision is to provide services that are in tune with you